 Tribal culture is explored via folk dances, songs, tales and stories.

 Nagaland is often referred to as the Land of Festivals.
-The region is known for Hornbill Festival of Nagaland – a one week celebrations at Kisama Heritage Village, promoting the cultural heritage of the state.
-It is rich in colourful performances, traditional dances, crafts, sports, food fairs, games and ceremonies.
-Of all the festivals in the northeast this is the most spectacular and photogenic.
+The region is known for Hornbill Festival – a one week celebrations at Kisama Heritage Village, promoting the cultural heritage of the state.
+It is rich in colourful performances, traditional dances, crafts, sports, food fairs, games and ceremonies (December).
+Other festivals include: Moatsu Festival celebrated by the Ao tribe (May); Nazu festival celebrated for 10 days by the Pochury tribe (Februarry); Sekrenyi Festival celebrated by the Angamis (February); Tuluni festival celebrated by the Sumi Naga during the second week of July, etc.

 Most Popular Destinations